What level of a rider do I have to be to participate in your class?

 Riding motorcycles is one of the most difficult and challenging activities humans participate in.
 With that weight on our shoulders riders are often put or pressured into situations they are not prepared for.
 Having a clear understanding of your own skill level is the best defense against getting in over our heads.

 How do you assess your skill level?
 Are you an expert or a beginner?
 How do you tell?
-Well, it does not matter how long you have been riding, nor the bike your are riding, not even the gear you have on.
-It is the ability to control the motorcycle, all the time, that puts a ranking on your skill level.
+Well, it does not matter how long you have been riding, nor the bike you are riding, not even the gear you have on.
+It is the ability to control the motorcycle, all the time, which puts a ranking on your skill level.

-Going fast does not equal more skill, in fact quite the contrary is true.
-Speed masks skill and increases the amplitude of the mistakes or crashes, especially when the skill runs out.
+Going fast does not equal more skill, in fact, quite the contrary is true.
+Speed masks skill and increase the amplitude of the mistakes or crashes, especially when the skill runs out.
 Remember F=MA?
-Controlling the bike while using a minimal amount of energy, operating the controls instinctively and being able to slow or stop before something goes wrong are the signs of a highly skilled rider.
+Controlling the bike while using a minimal amount of energy, operating the controls instinctively, and being able to slow or stop before something goes wrong are the signs of a highly skilled rider.
 Ever heard the saying, “Slow down to go faster?”
 More often than not, the more Novice the rider the less of this important tip you’ll see demonstrated.
-As less skilled riders are often rushed to keep up or pressured to ride above their skill level and become tense, frustrated and exhausted.
+As less skilled riders are often rushed to keep up or pressured to ride above their skill level and become tense, frustrated, and exhausted.

-To establish a skill ranking for our schools, we’ve broken down some skill sets to help you evaluate where you stand when it comes to off-road riding.
-Participating in a class with similar skilled riders has proven to be the best bonus in our group classes since riders tend to learn from watching the mistakes of others as much as they learn from seeing drills demonstrated properly.
+To establish a skill ranking for our schools, we’ve broken down some skillsets to help you evaluate where you stand when it comes to off-road riding.
+Participating in a class with a varied group of riders has proven to be the best bonus in our group classes since riders tend to learn from watching the mistakes of others as much as they learn from seeing drills demonstrated properly.
 The biggest mistake a rider can make is to overestimate his or her skill level and then become “left behind” by the class operating the motorcycle at a higher level.

 A note to street riders: It is important to realize that a novice street rider can easily ride on almost any road in the world.
 The same is not true off-road, where the terrain will have the say on what ability level you HAVE to be to pass through.
 Typically on-road riding your skill level is reflected by your speed.
 Off-road your speed is only a small factor since having the ability to ride safely and controlled (usually slowly) through difficult terrain is a necessity.